-Keeping your motorcycle battery topped up in the off-season is easy with POWOXI’s 3.3 watt solar charger that is compact, 100% waterproof
+Keeping your motorcycle battery topped up in the off-season is easy with POWOXI’s 3.3 watt solar charger.
+It is compact and 100% waterproof.

 The charger itself is 14” x 8.5” and just under an inch thick.
-This small size and the low weight of just 2.2 pounds makes this charger extremely portable and easy to set up.
+At only 2.2lb, this compact solar panel is extremely portable and easy to set up.
 It includes a 10’ cord ending in an SAE output, with alligator clips and a cigarette lighter adapter (if you want to charge a vehicle).

 POWOXI also integrates a blocking diode into the charger, so you’re able to leave the charger connected to the battery 24/7 without fear of damaging it (read more on blocking diodes at the end of this article).

-The solar panel also includes a small blue LED light right on the front which flashes when its charging your battery – a nice little touch that allows you quickly keep tabs on your battery’s current state of affairs.
+The solar panel also includes a small blue LED light right on the front which flashes when it is charging your battery – a nice little touch that allows you quickly keep tabs on your battery’s charging status.

 Of course, this solar charger isn’t just for motorcycles.
 Customers report using this little battery charger for jet skis, RVs, trucks, and cars.
-And many report it works great in low light, cold weather, and extreme heat – exactly what you want to hear for an all-weather, outdoors solar charger.
+Many users report that it works great in low light, cold weather, and extreme heat – exactly what you want to hear for an all-weather, outdoor solar charger.

-If you want to shave some costs, you’ve got a couple options.
-Fist, POWOXI also manufactures a monocrystalline version of this same solar charger for a bit less.
-It won’t produce as much electricity in low light conditions, but if you’re just going to connec the charger and leave it for a full season, it’ll work just fine and save you a few bucks.
+If you want to shave some costs, you’ve got a couple of options.
+First, POWOXI also manufactures a monocrystalline version of this same solar charger for a bit less.
+It won’t produce as much electricity in low light conditions, but if you’re just going to connect the charger and leave it for a full season, it’ll work just fine and save you a few bucks.

-Bottom Line: POWOXI’s solar battery charger is low-cost, compact, and easy to set up, perfect for winter when your motorcycle is covered.
+Bottom Line: POWOXI’s solar battery charger is low-cost, compact, and easy to set up, perfect for winter when your motorcycle is in storage.

 BigBlue 28W Solar Charger

-The charger comes with 2 USB ports, providing up to 2.4 amps per port, with a max of 4 amps overall.
-The charger includes some tech that detects your connected devices to charge each in the fastest method.
+The charger comes with two USB ports, providing up to 2.4 amps per port, with a max of 4 amps overall.
+This charger detects your connected devices and charges each in the fastest method.